citrenolabs/marketplace-stairwell/README.md

 > [!WARNING]
 > **Disclaimer:** This documentation is actively under development.
 Its content and structure are subject to ongoing updates and revisions

-> **Note:** Only community response integrations are currently available in this repository.
+> **Note:** At this time, only response integration content is supported via this contribution workflow.
+We expect to expand support to other critical content types in the near future.

 👋 Hello and welcome!

-This repository is the central hub for a wide array of content related to the Google SecOps Response Integrations.
-From connecting Google SecOps with other security tools to exploring practical use-cases and leveraging powerful development packages – this is your go-to resource!
-Our goal is to provide you with everything you need to effectively use, develop, and contribute to the Google SecOps ecosystem.
+This repository is the central hub for a wide array of community-contributed content intended to enhance the Google SecOps platform.
+From normalizing and transforming telemetry for ingestion, to connecting Google SecOps with other security tools, to exploring practical use-cases and leveraging powerful development packages -- anything needed to enhance the Google Security Operations experience lives here.

 ## **Getting Started: Your First Contribution**